Control Information Chaos with a Digital Mailroom

 Information chaos may be getting the upper hand.
 That’s one conclusion from a report by the Association for Intelligent Information Management.1

-Researchers found that the average organization scores its efforts to control information chaos at 1.64 out 4.
+Researchers found that the average organization scores its efforts to control information chaos at 1.64 out of 4.
 That’s a middling C- grade that doesn’t inspire much confidence.

 While organizations surveyed by AIIM feel good about their progress, 25 percent say that digitizing, automating, and integrating processes is a challenge, and 24 percent say it’s hard to manage information throughout its entire lifecycle.